any-docs/css/content/guides/scroll_snap/using_scroll_snap_events/index.md

 };
 ```

-For example, let's say the scroll container is scrolled so that the ID of the new {{domxref("SnapEvent.snapTargetBlock")}} element has changed (it doesn't equal the ID stored in `prevState.snapTargetBlock`), but the ID of the new {{domxref("SnapEvent.snapTargetInline")}} element is still the same as the ID stored in `prevState.snapTargetInline`.
+For example, let's say the scroll container is scrolled so that the ID of the new `SnapEvent.snapTargetBlock` element has changed (it doesn't equal the ID stored in `prevState.snapTargetBlock`), but the ID of the new `SnapEvent.snapTargetInline` element is still the same as the ID stored in `prevState.snapTargetInline`.
 This means that we've moved to a new snap target in the block direction, so we should style `SnapEvent.snapTargetBlock`, but we've not moved to a new snap target in the inline direction, so we shouldn't style `SnapEvent.snapTargetInline`.

-This time around, we'll explain the {{domxref("Element/scrollsnapchange_event", "scrollsnapchange")}} event handler function first.
+This time around, we'll explain the `scrollsnapchange` event handler function first.
 In this function, we:

 1. Start by making sure that a previously-selected `<section>` element snap target (as signified by the presence of the `select-section` class) has the `deselect-section` class applied so it shows the deselection animation.
 If no snap target was previously selected, we apply the `select-section` class to the first `<section>` in the DOM so it shows up as selected when the page first loads.
 2. Compare the previously-selected snap target ID to the newly-selected snap target ID, for both the block _and_ inline selections.
 If they are different, it indicates that the selection has changed, so we apply the `select-section` class to the appropriate snap target to visually indicate this.